-The children anticipated to be served by this program and the four projected agencies is currently targeted at 98 youth and families annually and the caseload numbers for this program are anticipated to increase in the future when the programs are in full effect.
+The children anticipated to be served by the programs agencies is currently targeted at 98 youth and families annually with the anticipation that the caseload numbers for this program will increase in the future when the programs are in full effect and at capacity.
+The geographical service locations are also expected to expand in the future to other areas currently served by the current providers throughout the State.